chriskeaveney/MixHub/MixHub-Native/README.md

 # MixHub Native

-- This project was bootstrapped with Create React App.
+- This project was created using React Native.

 ![](images/5.png)